 Arlene Switzer Steinfield, an attorney with Dykema in Dallas, advised that corporations need to train employees to be respectful toward people who are lesbian, gay, bisexual, or transgender.

 Even though this “isn’t a big deal” for most employees, this issue is “anathema to those who are anti-gay,” said Steinfield.
 “They may claim it as an encroachment on their belief system.”

 Steinfield said employers should clarify that they are not asking employees to do anything that interferes with employees’ religious practices, which some may interpret as being against homosexuality.
-The intention of such education is to treat all with respect without regard to sexuality.
+Instead, education intends to treat all respectfully without regard to sexuality.

-Putting EEO policies in place to prevent sexual orientation discrimination is necessary to help prevent trouble with EEOC.
+Putting EEO policies in place to prevent sexual orientation discrimination is necessary to help avoid trouble with EEOC.

 More importantly, it’s a message to your employees about your commitment to providing a non-discriminatory environment and will help attract and retain talent more effectively in today’s workplace culture.

 Cite this article: Lynch, N. (2017).
 How EEOC’s Sexual Orientation Lawsuits Affect Your Austin Company. https://www.lynchlf.com/blog/how-eeocs-sexual-orientation-lawsuits-affect-your-austin-company/